data133/shiny/mapping-wildfires2/README.md

 <https://gis.data.ca.gov/maps/CALFIRE-Forestry::california-fire-perimeters-all-1>

-A copy of this data set is available in the `data/` folder of this repository [California_Fire_Perimeters](../data/California_Fire_Perimeters).
+A copy of this data (in shapefile format) set is available in the `data/` folder of this repository [California_Fire_Perimeters](../data/California_Fire_Perimeters).
 Keep in mind that this folder contains the shape files used to graph the polygons of the fire perimeters on a map.